How does the FHA home buying process work? What steps are involved in the process, and how does it differ from a regular mortgage loan?

 This program has a certain “stigma” associated with it.
 Some real estate agents advise their sellers to avoid such offers.
 The idea is that FHA loans represent a bigger hassle, when compared to conventional mortgages.
 Some sellers believe that the inspection process is more difficult, or that they will have to make a lot of costly repairs.

 These perceptions are not always true.
-FHA home buyers can be just as strong as those using conventional mortgage products.
-Just be aware of it.
+FHA home buyers can be just as strong as those using conventional mortgage products, and the closing success rate is similar for both types.
+Just be aware of it when house hunting.

 This is another area where your real estate agent will prove useful.
 He or she can advise you on current market trends and how sellers might perceive you, based on your offer and financing.